 While the OHIO Signature Awards comprise our main scholarship program for first-year students, many other scholarships are offered through a variety of organizations and agencies.
 Learn more.

 Students are automatically considered for freshman scholarships by applying for admission via the freshman admission application and submitting a complete application by the Early Action date of November 15.
 Because many scholarships also require financial need, all scholarship applicants are strongly advised to complete the Free Application for Federal Student Aid (FAFSA) by January 15.

-All currently enrolled students should complete the online scholarship application.
-The 2020-2021 online scholarship application opens November 1, 2019.
+All currently enrolled students should complete the Online Scholarship Application.
+The 2020-2021 scholarship application opened November 1, 2019.
 Students must apply no later than February 1, 2020 to receive first-priority consideration.
 Students receiving scholarships will be notified in early April.

 This online scholarship application serves as your application for the Dean's Scholarship, which is available to undergraduate students for their sophomore, junior, and senior years.
 Applicants for the Dean's Scholarship normally must have: